March 18, 2021

 Italian leather has traditionally been held up to be the best due to their strictly regulated tanning process and leather artisans.
 Even the Italian cows are treated well: they are grass-fed and have fewer stretch marks.
 Choosing the right type of long-lasting leather for your sofa is key.
 Always choose either full or top-grain leather; these are from the tightest and strongest part of the hide.

-Different leather finishes accommodate different lifestyle concerns, according to Picket&Rail’s Marketing Manager, Elson Tan.
+Different leather finishes accommodate different lifestyle concerns.
 If you have a family with young children and pets, opt for thicker leather upholstery that has had the application of a fine protective top coat to render it easy to clean and maintain.
 Top coats such as this will also reduce wear, staining and improve water resistance and light fastness.

 Semi-aniline leathers have been dyed with soluble dyes and are exceptionally soft, supple and luxurious to touch, with the natural character of the leathers shining through.

 The cardinal rule of sofa shopping is to get one with a good warranty covering the structure, suspension system, mechanisms and upholstery.
 A ten-year warranty is only reasonable for the sofa that you are buying.
 After all, manufacturers and retailers should be proud to stand behind the quality of their products.
 A good leather sofa is crafted in ways that make the owners live and feel better.
 And then you can use your beautiful and comfortable leather sofa the way you are supposed to: without any worries at all.